-The main investment for the company - which is classified as an associate - remains its share in Kuwait Financial Center Company "Markaz".
+The company's main investment - which is classified as an associate - remains its share of shares in Kuwait Financial Center Company "Markaz".
 The company's total ownership of Kuwait Financial Center Company shares amounts to 149.912 million shares, which represents 29.7% of the company's shares.
-The associate company achieved net profits for the shareholders of the parent company amounting to approximately 2,861 million Kuwaiti dinars in 2022, compared to net profits amounting to approximately 14,988 million Kuwaiti dinars at the end of 2120, with a decrease rate of 81% due to the decline in the fair value of financial assets at fair value through profits and losses.
-The general assembly of the associate company also approved the distribution of cash dividends of 5% (5 fils per share).
+The associate company achieved net profits for the shareholders of the parent company amounting to approximately 4,147 million Kuwaiti dinars in 2023, compared to net profits amounting to approximately 2,861 million Kuwaiti dinars at the end of 2022, an increase of 45%, due to the profit from the sale of investment properties.
+The general assembly of the associate company also approved the distribution of cash dividends of 6%, or 6 fils per share.